hackatbrown/discordbot-starter/README.md

 Finally, you must run `npm run deploy` to deploy your new command to Discord's servers, before starting up your bot.

 Useful comments can be found in the sample `ping.ts` we provided.
-This [article from the discord.js Guide](https://discordjs.guide/slash-commands/response-methods.html#ephemeral-responses) is very useful for creating commands.
+This [article from the discord.js Guide](https://discordjs.guide/slash-commands/response-methods.html#ephemeral-responses) is also very useful for creating commands.

 ## 5. Useful Resources
 - A great [tutorial by Naomi Carrigan](https://www.freecodecamp.org/news/build-a-100-days-of-code-discord-bot-with-typescript-mongodb-and-discord-js-13/) which helped me write this guide.